 Louisiana Pacific and NASDAQ Stock Jump

-Just as resent as May 18th of 2015 the stock for Louisiana Pacific (LP) LPX has seen an 52 week all time high is stock increase due to consumer interest and sales increase in the LP SmartSide Siding Product.
+Just as recent as May 18th of 2015 the stock for Louisiana Pacific (LP) LPX has seen a 52 week all time high is stock increase due to consumer interest and sales increase in the LP SmartSide Siding Product.
 This has been exciting news for some time as contractors are liking having a choice to present to homeowners besides fiber cement.

 Well there you have it, the good, the bad and the ugly.
 Both the Hardiplank and LP SmartSide Siding products will serve your home will and keep your love ones protected from the weather for many years to come.

-I hope that you have found this informative article most helpful in making a siding choice for your home exterior.
-Should you have any questions my email address is, firstname.lastname@example.org or if you would like a Free Estimate from Texas Home Exteriors call, 281.919.6999 anytime.
+We hope that you have found this informative article most helpful in making a siding choice for your home exterior.
+Both the fiber cement (Hardie siding) and the LP SmartSide siding are great products with some differences.
+Should you have any questions my email address you can email us at: [email protected] or if you would like a Free Estimate from Texas Home Exteriors call, 281.919.6999 anytime.

 PS – I look forward to hearing from you in the comments section below.